 That said, the original building is getting older and is starting to show its age.
 In order to maintain the current premises, an extensive programme of planned maintenance works are underway.

-The Trust has faced estate challenges regarding its roof for a number of years, and has put approved mitigations in place, like reducing weight on the roof.
+The Trust has faced estate challenges regarding its roof for a number of years, and has put approved mitigations in place, like reducing weight on it.
 These risks have been well-managed and well-mitigated.

-Recently an additional, specific structural risk was identified about a product called a reinforced autoclaved aerated concrete (RAAC) plank, which was used in the original build of West Suffolk Hospital and the front residences in the 1970s.
+Recently an additional, specific structural risk was identified about a product called reinforced autoclaved aerated concrete (RAAC) planks, which were used in the original build of West Suffolk Hospital and the front residences in the 1970s.

-There is no need for immediate concern; we have been proactive, robust and absolutely on the front foot in tackling this issue.
+We have been proactive, robust and on the front foot in tackling this issue.
 We have mapped every plank across the organisation, and are robustly assessing each one individually to look for any unexpected signs of stress as identified in the safety alert.

-We’re utilising the best quality, most sophisticated equipment available to do this, including radar equipment and other approved tests.
-These investigations are ongoing and we are carrying out remedial works across the estate as part of this work; so you might see these checks being done around the site if you have cause to visit us.
+We’re using the best quality, most sophisticated equipment available to do this, including radar equipment and other approved tests.
+These investigations are ongoing and we are carrying out remedial works across the estate as part of this work; so you might see these checks and precautionary measures being applied around the site if you have cause to visit us.